tilley-kyle/kyle-portfolio/README.md

 - ADD RESUME DOWNLOAD BUTTON
 - Am I actively looking for a job
 - Add StyleSheets folder to clean up components folder
-- switch absolute units to relative units
 - Switch column division to main app file from each individual component to help with footer placement
 - footer
 > - links to other sites.
 Techs used to build etc.
-- add a 'blog' section to the bottom
+- Add a 'blog' section to the bottom
 - About Kyle page
 > - Picture
 > - links on the side to different parts of the page